Russian forces leave Snake Island, keep up eastern assault

 Associated Press

+Turkey has sought to broker a deal on unblocking grain exports from Ukraine, but the talks have dragged on without any sign of quick progress, with Kyiv voicing concern that Russia could use the deal to launch an attack on Odesa.

-Russia took control of the island in the opening days of the war in an apparent hope to use it to control the area and use it as a staging ground for an attack on Odesa.
-The Ukrainians have continually attacked the Russian forces stationed there.
+Russia took control of the island that sits along a busy shipping lane in the opening days of the war in apparent hope to use it as a staging ground for an attack on Odesa.

+After the island was taken, the Ukrainian military relentlessly bombarded a small Russian garrison and air defense assets stationed there.

-Meanwhile, in the east, Moscow kept up its push to take control of the entire Donbas region from Ukraine, which is focused on Lysychansk, the last remaining Ukrainian stronghold in the Luhansk province.
+— In the east of Ukraine on Thursday, Moscow kept up its push to take control of the entire Donbas region.
+It is focused on the city of Lysychansk, the last remaining Ukrainian stronghold in the Luhansk province.
 Russian troops and their separatist allies control 95% of Luhansk and about half of Donetsk, the two provinces that make up the mostly Russian-speaking Donbas.

 The Ukrainian General Staff said that the Russian troops were shelling Lysychansk and clashing with Ukrainian defenders around an oil refinery on the edge of the city.